Doctor of Ministry Degree

 Introduces major components of the program.
 During the seminar, students refine their program of study and work on designing learning units.
 Meets for two weeks in May; 4 cr

 Learning units are primary building blocks of the D.Min. program.
 A learning unit is a specific action-reflection exercise that furthers the candidate’s knowledge, skill, and personal competence in ministry in a specific discipline with carefully defined objectives related to the overall program goal.
-Students develop and complete five learning units.
+Students develop and complete four learning units.

 DM820 Candidate Seminar